 RADICAL HOMEMAKERS (the book)

 After reading about the book Radical Homemakers by Shannon Hayes in several different blogs I finally just had to have it.
 I was hesitating a bit because of the word 'Radical' which so often leads to 'alienating' I feel.
 And the book is a quite black and white, us and them, which I don't like.
 But there is lot in it that is just empowering.
+This is how the publisher describes the book:

 Radical Homemakers uncovers a hidden revolution quietly taking hold across the United States.
-It is the story of pioneering men and women who are redefining feminism and the good life by adhering to simple principles of ecological sustainability, social justice, community engagement and family well-being. (for more see source
+It is the story of pioneering men and women who are redefining feminism and the good life by adhering to simple principles of ecological sustainability, social justice, community engagement and family well-being. (for more see source)

 The book is divided in two parts, the why and the how.
 The twenty-year-old me would be in shock, but I don't care about the why.
 Not in the way Hays is exploring it, the academic way.
 I have studied feminism and all that and I just think I'm done with it.
 It doesn't interest me any more.